AmadeoNoelsPXL/aquaponics/Documentation/L&A/L&A_Documentation.md

  ## 10/11/2022

- We started declaring the button in our home directory more specific in the setup.cpp.
+ We started declaring the button in directory /home/iot/iot-system/demo01/test01, more specific in the setup.cpp.

   ![Tux, the Linux mascot](images/setup.cpp.png)